hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 <div id="uninstalling_beepcomp" />
 ## Uninstalling BeepComp ##

 You can uninstall the application by using the "Programs and Features" under the Control Panel / Programs menu to uninstall BeepComp.
 Typing in "appwiz.cpl" in the command prompt or in the search box will direct you to this dialog, also.

-Please note that your "userdata" folder will not be removed, just in case you still have some of your work in this folder.
+Please note that your "userdata" folder inside your "Documents" (or "My Documents" on XP) folder will not be removed, just in case you still have some of your work left in this folder.
+If you no longer need your "userdata" folder, please delete it along with its parent folder named BeepComp.

 <div id="staying_updated" />
 ## Staying Updated ##